fabiandres88/Acamica/delilah_Resto_Project/project/README.md

 ### Prerequisites

-You must first install Postman or any other collaboration platform for API development.
-After that, you need to install XAMPP to manage the database or your preferred service.
+You must first donwload Postman or any other collaboration platform for API development.
+After that, you need to download XAMPP to manage the database or your preferred service.
 Also you need a node js editor where you can use npm as VSCode or others.

 ```
 https://www.postman.com/downloads/